otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 {% include links.md %}

-## 3.1 Intro and setup
+## 3.1 Background and setup

-Before assembling a genome, it is helpful to assess the characteristics of the input data.
-These data can tell us useful information about expected genome size (if we don't already have an estimate from flow cytometry or other sources), expected heterozygosity, and ploidy.
-Differences in these characteristics may make genomes difficult to assemble, and may require us to use different trimming, filtering, and assembly strategies.
+It is getting easier and cheaper to sequence and assemble genomes.
+However, at the start of a genome project very little may be known about the genome properties of your organism of interest.
+Take genome size, for example.
+The amount and types of sequencing you would do, and the choice of assembly software will all be influenced by this parameter.
+There are 3 main approaches to obtaining a genome size estimate:
+1. If you are lucky to be working on a system where flow cytometry has been performed to quantify the amount of DNA (in picograms) in the nucleus of the cells of your organism, then you will have an estimate of genome size and ploidy to set alongside your draft sequence assembly.
+Such estimates are not always available, however.
+2. You might take a best guess, based on what is known about related taxa.
+In some cases this will be helpful.
+Birds, for example, display relatively little interspecific variation in genome size (typically 1.3Gb, reported range from 1-2.1Gb).
+In other cases, genome size can vary considerably: plant genome sizes range from 0.063Gb (the carnivorous plant Genlisea) to 149Gb (*Paris japonica*, in the Order Liliales) and often closely related taxa may have quite different genome sizes.
+Ploidy variation is also common and can have a major impact on genome size.
+3. Genome size can be estimated from unassembled and relatively low coverage short-read sequence data using k-mer profiles.
+We will explore this approach today.

+This simple equation relates genome size to the amount of sequence data in an experiment and the coverage (which here means the average number of times that you have sequenced a base in the genome):
+Genome size (G) = Total number of bases sequenced (T) / genome sequence coverage (N)

+> ## Exercise
+>
+> If you obtain 10 million read pairs (i.e. 2 x 100 bp reads) of whole genome sequence data for the plant **Arabidopsis thaliana** (genome size 120 Mb), what would the expected mean coverage be?
+>
+>> ## Solution
+>>
+>> ~16X
+>> 10,000,000 reads x 200 bp reads = 2,000,000,000 bp = T.
+>> T / G = N
+>> 2,000,000,000 bp / 120,000,000 bp = 16.67X coverage.
+> {: .solution}
+{: .challenge}

-Let's start by considering what data has been provided for today's workshop.
-First, let's move into the `genome_assembly` directory.
+Before we start, let's move into the `genome_assembly` directory and consider what data has been provided for today's workshop.
+First, .
 Take a look at the directory structure, what data has been provided, and make a new directory for results outputs.

 ```
 cd ~/obss_2022/genome_assembly/
 ls
-ls data/
+ls -l data/ # the command ls -l displays the files in a list, with additional information
 mkdir results/
 ```

-What can you tell about the data? {% comment %}  looking for: .fastq, size, Illumina and ONT.
-You'll note that only one fastq file - which contains both forward and reverse reads. {% endcomment %}
+> ## Exercise
+>
+> What can you tell about the input data at first glance?
+>
+>> ## Solution
+>>
+>> The input data is all in FASTQ format, which we have used previously in OBSS sessions.
+>> There are two main data types: Illumina (short-read sequencing data) and ONT (Oxford Nanopore Technologies long-read sequencing data).
+> {: .solution}
+{: .challenge}

 ## 3.2 Input data quality assessment